Dandeli – Home Of Malabar Pied Hornbill Bird

 Dandeli – Birding destination

 You can find a variety of birds around the Kali River basin.
-These birds distinctly stand out insight & mind.
+These birds distinctly stand out in insight & mind.
 For me both the welcome and farewell shots, just past Ganesh Gudi were by these Hornbills.

 Recommend you to read the following Things to do at Dandeli and nearby Hubli-Dharwad.